Regulatory Framework

 Foreign Investment Entry

-The 2020 Investment Law itself does not fully specify the nature and extent of the conditionality, and most of the conditional sectors are sectors that are subject to stringent licensing conditions in most countries.
 The precise nature and extent of foreign direct investment entry restrictions in conditional sectors are stipulated in sectoral laws and regulations and international treaties of which Vietnam is a member.
 Typical restrictions include ceilings on foreign ownership, joint venture requirements, and restraints on operations.

 Government Approval and Registration

-The 2020 Investment Law and the 2020 Enterprise Law provide for two separate registration procedures: investment registration and enterprise registration.
+The 2020 Investment Law and the 2020 Enterprise Law provide for two separate registration procedures namely investment registration and enterprise registration.
 The investment registration is required only for investment projects owned by foreign investors or foreign-invested enterprises with over 50% foreign ownership (“over-50% FIE”).
-Under Article 23.1 of the 2020 Investment Law, over-50% FIEs will be subject to the same conditions and investment procedures applicable to foreign investors if: (a) over 50% of its charter capital is held by foreign investors; (b) over 50% of its charter capital is held by an enterprise under Item (a); or (c) over 50% of its charter capital is held by foreign investors and enterprises under Item (a).
+Under Article 23.1 of the 2020 Investment Law, over-50% FIEs will be subject to the same conditions and investment procedures applicable to foreign investors if: (a) over 50% of its charter capital is held by foreign investors; (b) over 50% of its charter capital is held by an enterprise under Item (a); or (c) over 50% of its charter capital is held by foreign investors and enterprises under Item (b).

-Under the 2020 Investment Law, M&A activities are not required to obtain an IRC, but shall be registered with the local DPI if: (i) the target company operates in a sector without restrictions on market entry; or (ii) as a consequence, the foreign investor or over-50% FIE hold 50% or more of the charter capital of the target company.
+Under the 2020 Investment Law, M&A transactions (e.g., purchase of shares in a local company) are not required to obtain an IRC.
+Nevertheless, acquisition of shares in a local company is required to obtain an approval from the local DPI if: (i) the target company operates in a sector without restrictions on market entry; or (ii) as a consequence, the foreign investor or over-50% FIE hold 50% or more of the charter capital of the target company.
+Thus, a foreign investor is not required to register with and obtain approvals from the local DPI for his/her/its share acquisition if the share acquisition does not lead to foreign ownership in the local company of up to 50% and the company does not operate in a sector with market access restrictions.

 Forms of Investment